lovattj/python-Google-DNSOverHTTPS-Resolver/readme.md

     print("EXCEPTION: {} - {}".format(type(e), e))
 ```

 **Example**
-See and run `example.py`
+See and run `example.py`, `example-MX.py` and `example-TXT.py`

 **Limitations**
-Only A and AAAA records supported at the moment - more to come!
+Only `a`, `aaaa`, `mx` and `txt` records supported at the moment - more to come!

+For `mx` records, ordering by priority is not guaranteed - if you need a specific order then sort the returned list yourself - in `example-MX.py` there is an example of how to do this.